wcosby8/CS583_2DGame_RockedUp/README.md

 ---

-##Changes from Original Design Document:
+## Changes from Original Design Document
 The final version of Rocked Up was simplified from the original concept to ensure a polished minimum viable product.
 Originally, the game featured a 3-minute survival sequence followed by a boss fight with a rock golem, multiple attack types, weapon progression (punch, rock throw, and glock), and health pickups.
 The final implementation focuses on a single 90-second survival round with continuous falling rocks and ground-based “rock goomba” enemies that can be stomped to destroy.
 Combat weapons and the boss